 4. Inspect the catheter site for redness, skin irritation, breakdown, or drainage.
 Call the doctor if new tenderness, redness, swelling, or pus appears at the site.

-5. Clean the site with alcohol swabsticks (pre-wash); starting where the catheter comes out of the skin, this is called the exit site.
+5. Clean the site with chlora prep stick; starting where the catheter comes out of the skin, this is called the exit site.
 Pinch the wings on the ChloraPrep® stick to release the liquid into the sponge pad.
 Do not touch the pad.
 Gently press the sponge against the skin at the exit site until you can see the liquid on your skin.
 Use a circular friction rub, starting at the catheter site to about 2 inches from the site.

 6. Let air dry.
 Do not blot, wave at, or blow-dry the area.

-8. Place a 2” x 2” sterile gauze pad or Tegaderm® over the insertion site.
+7. Place a 2” x 2” or 4" x 4" sterile gauze pad or Tegaderm® over the insertion site.

-9. If a gauze dressing is used, apply strips of tape to cover the entire gauze and hold it to the skin.
+8. If a gauze dressing is used, apply strips of tape to cover all edges of teh gauze and hold it to the skin.

 Dialysis staff will clean each port of the catheter then connect it to the hemodialysis tubing.
 Staff members will wear gloves and masks.
 You will be asked to wear a mask as well to keep germs from the open ends of the catheter when they are being connected.